 MINIMAL COMPLEMENT ACTIVATION - ANTITHROMBOGENICITY - PRE- AND POST-TRANSPLANT

-NEW FILTRYZER NF-H is the most recent PMMA membrane by TORAY.
+NEW FILTRYZER NF-H and NF-U are the most recent PMMA membranes by TORAY.

-With this membrane TORAY has succeeded in further improving the hemocompatibility and antithrombogenicity characterizing PMMA membranes.
+With these membranes TORAY has succeeded in further improving the hemocompatibility and antithrombogenicity characterizing PMMA membranes.

-NEW FILTRYZER NF-H has the same outstanding adsorption capacity that distinguishes the PMMA membrane, allowing the adsorption of high molecular weight molecules (HMW and PBUT) that cannot be removed by standard diffusion/convection mechanisms.
+NEW FILTRYZER NF has the same outstanding adsorption capacity that distinguishes the PMMA membrane, allowing the adsorption of high molecular weight molecules (HMW and PBUT) that cannot be removed by standard diffusion/convection mechanisms.

 Pre- and post-transplant patients

-Due to its excellent hemocompatibility and antithrombogenicity, NEW FILTRYZER NF-H is the dialyzer of choice for pre- and post-transplant patients.
+Due to its excellent hemocompatibility and antithrombogenicity, NEW FILTRYZER NF is the dialyzer of choice for pre- and post-transplant patients.

 By not activating the complement system and by reducing endothelial cell and platelet activation, the PMMA NF series can be the ideal dialysis membrane for patients on transplant waitlist and patients who have received organ transplant and are experiencing Delayed Graft Function (DGF).